morales-francisco/Dashboards/MavenToys/README.md

-- There is an rising trend in profits in the arts & crafts and sports & outdoors categories.
+- The categories of arts & crafts and sports & outdoor activities are seeing an increase in profits.